Fatih-Lukman/Fatih-Lukman/README.md

 My name is fatih i am:

 - 💻 Currently learning HTML Javascript, PHP, and CSS
-- 📖 Currently learning al quran
+- 📖 Currently learning and memorizing al quran
 - 🖥️ UI/UX Designer
-- 🖱️ Wordpress User
+- 🖱️ Wordpress Developer

 <!--
 **Fatih-Lukman/Fatih-Lukman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.